kalaspuff/ai-assisted-task-executor/README.md

 7. Security and Safety Agent monitors and acts to maintain ethical and safety standards.

 ## 🏗️ System Architecture

+High level description of the entire system, followed by details about the purpose of each of agents.

 ### 📝 Pseudocode of Task-Driven Autonomous Agent System